 Our inventory is stated at the lower of cost (on a first-in, first-out basis) or market value.
 Our industry is characterized by rapid technological change, short-term customer commitments, and rapid changes in demand.
 We make provisions for estimated excess and obsolete inventory based on regular reviews of inventory quantities on hand on a quarterly basis and the latest forecasts of product demand and production requirements from our customers.
 If actual market conditions or our customers' product demands are less favorable than those projected, additional provisions may be required.
 In addition, unanticipated changes in liquidity or the financial positions of our customers or changes in economic conditions may require additional provisions for inventory due to our customers' inability to fulfill their contractual obligations.
-During fiscal year 2021 and fiscal year 2020, a change of 10% for excess and obsolete materials, based on product demand and production requirements from our customers, would have affected our net income by approximately \$0.1 million and \$0.2 million, respectively.
+As the market conditions or our customers' product demands are inherently difficult to predict, the actual volumes may vary significantly from projected volumes.
+Differences in forecasted volume used in calculating excess and obsolete inventory can result in a material adverse effect on our business, financial condition and results of operations.
+During fiscal year 2022 and fiscal year 2021, a change of 10% for excess and obsolete materials, based on product demand and production requirements from our customers, would have affected our net income by approximately \$0.7 million and \$0.1 million, respectively.